Henri-Georges Clouzot: Personal life

-In the late-1930s, Clouzot went to a cabaret show featuring entertainers Mistinguett and Suzy Delair at the Deus Anes Cabaret.
+In the late-1930s, Clouzot went to a cabaret show featuring entertainers Mistinguett and Suzy Delair at the "Deux Anes" cabaret.
 Clouzot waited for Delair at the stage door and after meeting her, the two became a romantic couple for the next 12 years.
 Clouzot had Delair star in two of his films, The Murderer Lives at Number 21 and Quai des Orfèvres.
 Delair eventually left Clouzot after working with him on Quai des Orfèvres.

 Clouzot met his first wife Vera Clouzot through actor Léo Lapara, who had minor parts in Le Retour de Jean and Quai des Orfèvres.
 Véra met Clouzot after divorcing Lapara and while working as a continuity assistant on Clouzot's Miquette et Sa Mère.
 Clouzot named his production company after Véra and had her star in all three films made by the company: The Wages of Fear, Diabolique and Les Espions.
 Véra also contributed to the script of La Vérité.
 Véra Clouzot died of a heart attack shortly after the filming of La Vérité.
 Clouzot fell into a depression over her death.
 After her funeral, he moved to Tahiti, but returned to France in December 1960.

 Clouzot met his second wife, Inès de Gonzalez, for the first time at a casting call for a film based on Vladimir Nabokov's Laughter in the Dark.
 In 1962, Clouzot met de Gonzalez again after she had returned from South America.
 In December 1963, Clouzot and Inès de Gonzalez married.
 In the 1960s, Clouzot converted to Roman Catholicism.